Thank you to our sponsors

 Oklahoma Speaker’s Ball is proud to support a variety of non-profits representing all corners of our state.
 Here’s just a few of the organizations we’ve supported over the years.

-Community Food Bank of Eastern Oklahoma Pepper’s Ranch
+Community Food Bank of Eastern Oklahoma Pivot: A Turning Point for Youth

 HeartLine, Inc. Regional Food Bank of Oklahoma